 - 90% of consumers said they would consider taking their business elsewhere rather than work with a company who has outdated technology.

-- 61% of consumers think an SMB is outdated is they are still using 5-10 year old operating systems.
+- 61% of consumers think an SMB is outdated is they are still using 5 year old operating systems.

-Moving time is a great time to undertake IT upgrades.
-SMB’s are moving to cloud services at a rapid rate, so now might be a good time for you to explore a switch to Office 365 or cloud based services of any kind for your business.
+Startup or moving time is a great time to undertake IT upgrades.
+SMB’s are moving to cloud services at a rapid rate, so now might be a good time for you to explore a switch to Microsoft 365 or cloud based services of any kind for your business.
 At the very least, it’s time to review hard drive health on all computers and servers and determine what may need upgrading.

-Network Setup Services in Toronto: TUCU is an IT Consulting and Services provider serving Toronto & the GTA since 2003.
+Network Setup and Support Services in Toronto: TUCU is an IT Consulting and Services provider serving Toronto & the GTA since 2003.
 Schedule your free consultation to discuss your cloud, hybrid or local network setup or relocation needs.
 We will help you with everything from choosing hardware to setting up and securing your VoIP phone systems, network, WiFi, cloud services and more.